zotonic/zotonic/doc/developer-guide/dispatch-rules.rst

 In templates
 ^^^^^^^^^^^^

-To generate URLs in templates, use the :ref:`url tag <tag-url>` and pass the dispatch rule name:
+To generate URLs in templates, use the :ref:`url tag <tag-url>`, and pass the dispatch rule name:

 .. code-block:: django